Robert Millikan

-In 1914 Millikan took up with similar skill the experimental verification of the equation introduced by Albert Einstein in 1905 to describe the photoelectric effect.
-He used this same research to obtain an accurate value of Planck’s constant.
-In 1921 Millikan left the University of Chicago to become director of the Norman Bridge Laboratory of Physics at the California Institute of Technology (Caltech) in Pasadena, California.
-There he undertook a major study of the radiation that the physicist Victor Hess had detected coming from outer space.
-Millikan proved that this radiation is indeed of extraterrestrial origin, and he named it "cosmic rays."
-As chairman of the Executive Council of Caltech (the school's governing body at the time) from 1921 until his retirement in 1945, Millikan helped to turn the school into one of the leading research institutions in the United States.
+As Chairman of the Executive Council of Caltech (the school's governing body at the time) from 1921 to 1945, Millikan helped to turn the school into one of the leading research institutions in the United States.
 He also served on the board of trustees for Science Service, now known as Society for Science & the Public, from 1921 to 1953.